-In this instance, there are residential areas within the vicinity, with the nearest residential development opposite in Webb Street and Douglas Road.
+In this instance, there are residential areas surrounding the site, opposite the adjoining roads.

 The proposed activities have the potential to generate issues of air quality (dust) resulting from:

 - Construction and demolition works, including the excavation of dry soils and the loading and unloading (tipping) of goods and materials. - Haulage and movement of vehicles and machinery. - Generation of dust from disturbed/exposed areas of the site, the demolition works as well as from uncovered or unwatered stockpiles. - Exhaust emissions generated from machinery and transport vehicles.